luizz01001/luizz01001/README.md

 ## Olá!
 Sou o Luiz 🧑🏻‍💻

-- Estudo Segurança Ofensiva.
+- Red Team Analyst.
 - CTF Player.
-- Aprendendo a me virar com Linux.
+- Hacking is NOT a Crime!
+- Linux is FREEdom.

 <div>
   <a href="https://github.com/luizz01001">